ekn394/KPL-Intro-to-Linux/README.md

 When the installation is complete, it will say that you need to restart the computer.

-**Press the provided Restart Now button.**  This will only restart the virtual machine, not your regular computer.
+Press the **Restart Now** button.
+This will only restart the virtual machine, not your regular computer.

 <br>